 Global Estimates in E-Waste:

 - The UN University (UNU) estimated that approximately 53.6 million metric tons of e-waste were generated globally in 2019.
-This e-waste contained an estimated $57 billion in recoverable materials, a significant portion of which is in precious metals, with gold accounting for a large fraction.
+This e-waste contained an estimated $57 billion in recoverable materials, a significant portion of which was precious metals, with gold accounting for a large share.

 - Up to 7% of the world’s gold reserves are currently believed to be embedded in e-waste, underscoring the importance of improved recovery methods.
 This vast “urban mine” offers a valuable alternative to traditional mining, especially given the environmental impact and high energy costs associated with conventional gold extraction.